 Providing that level of transparency requires an intimate knowledge of where food originates and how it’s handled.
-This is why the farmer has become symbol of trust in the food industry – the one that grows, nurtures and provides our food.
+This is why the farmer has become a symbol of trust in the food industry — the one that grows, nurtures, and provides our food.

-We recently wrapped up another harvest season here at Van Drunen Farms, which produced millions of pounds of fresh herbs and vegetables.
+Each year we harvest and produce millions of pounds of fresh herbs and vegetables here at Van Drunen Farms.
 But we don’t simply harvest and pass the crop off to the next in a long line of processors.

 Individually quick freezing (IQF) technology has become the standard for freezing in our industry.
 We’ve embraced this technology as a means of preserving freshness and nutritional value for finished applications.